THE ULTIMATE KITCHEN STEAK

 INGREDIENTS:

-1 tsp coarse Kosher salt
+1 tsp coarse Kosher or sea salt (not fine)

-1 or 2 boneless beef steaks (2 lbs) 1 inch thick (strip, rib-eye, or flank)
+1 or 2 boneless steaks (2 lbs) 1 inch thick (strip, rib-eye, or flank)

 Freshly ground black pepper